 A walk around the property…wow so immaculate and peaceful.
 A visit through this slideshow…

-The pool and a little lunch.
+The poolside for a little lunch.

-A memorable dinner on this beautiful outdoor terrace.
+We had a memorable dinner on this beautiful outdoor terrace.

 We finally had to convince ourselves to leave this terrace and go down for breakfast.
 We were served sfogiatella which we were told are pastries often made at the Monastery by the nuns.
-We were also told the the nuns sold their apothecary potions and pastries in order to give money for charity.
+We were also told the nuns sold their apothecary potions and pastries in order to give money for charity.

-Well it’s time to leave this beautiful spot and move on to seeing what else the Amalfi Coast has to offer.
+Well, it’s time to leave this beautiful spot and move on to seeing what else the Amalfi Coast has to offer.

 Bianca Sharma thanks for bringing this beautiful paradise back to life.
-We felt so relaxed here.